-Gambling Licensing Policy 1st July 2019

-LICENSING TEAM

-First Floor, Town Hall Annexe 330-354 Barking Road, East Ham London, E6 2RT TEL: 0208 430 2000 Email: licensing@newham.gov.uk

-Introduction Foreword

-Part A - General

-A1.
-Introduction 5

-A2.
-The Licensing Objectives 7

-A3.
-Responsible Authorities 8

-A4.
-Interested parties 9

-A5.
-Representations 10

-A6.
-Exchange of information 12

-A7.
-Enforcement 12

-A8.
-Licensing authority functions 13

-A9.
-Duplication with other regulatory regimes 14

-A10.
-Local Risk Assessments 15

-A11.
-Local Area Profile 17

-Part B - Premises licences

-B1.
-General Principles 18

-B2.
-Location 20

-B3.
-Licence Conditions 21
+NEWHAM GAMBLING POLICY

+INTRODUCTION 3

+FOREWORD 4

+PART A - GENERAL A1.
+Introduction A2.
+The Licensing Objectives A3.Responsible Authorities A4.
+Interested parties A5.
+Representations A6.
+Exchange of information A7.
+Enforcement A8.
+Licensing authority functions A9.
+Duplication with other regulatory regimes A10.
+Local Risk Assessments A11.
+Local Area Profile 5 6 7 8 9 9 10 10 11 11
-B4.
-Numbers of Staff and Door Supervisors 24

-B5.
-Protection of children and vulnerable persons - specific requirements for premises other

-than those for Betting Premises 25

-B6.
-Betting Premises 28

-B7.
-Travelling Fairs 31

-B8.
-Provisional Statements 32
+PART B - PREMISES LICENCES B1.
+General Principles B2.Location B3.Licence Conditions B4.Numbers of Staff and Door Supervisors B5.
+Protection of children and vulnerable persons - specific requirements for premises other than those for Betting Premises B6.
+Betting Premises B7.
+Travelling Fairs B8.
+Provisional Statements B9.
+Reviews B10.
+Access to premises 12 13 14 16 16 18 19 20 20

-B9.
-Reviews 33

-B10.
-Access to premises 34

-3 Part C - Permits/Temporary4 & Occasional Use Notice

-C1.
-Unlicensed Family Entertainment Centre (FEC) gaming machine permits

-(Statement of Principles on Permits) 36

-C2.
-(Alcohol) Licensed Premises Gaming

-Machine Permits 37

-C3.
-Prize Gaming Permits

-- (Statement of Principles on Permits) 38

-C4.
-Club Gaming Permits and Club

-Machine Permits 39

-C5.Temporary Use Notices 41

-C6.Occasional Use Notices 42

-Appendix A
+PART C - PERMITS/TEMPORARY & OCCASIONAL USE NOTICE C1.
+Unlicensed Family Entertainment Centre (FEC) gaming machine permits (Statement of Principles on Permits) C2.
+(Alcohol) Licensed Premises Gaming Machine Permits C3.
+Prize Gaming Permits - (Statement of Principles on Permits) C4.
+Club Gaming Permits and Club Machine Permits C5.Temporary Use Notices C6.Occasional Use Notices 22 22 23 24 25 25

-Glossary of Terms 43
+APPENDIX A Glossary of Terms 26

-Appendix B

-Local Area Profile 46
+APPENDIX B Local Area Profile 27

-Introduction from the Chair of the Licensing Committee Councillor Neil Wilson
+INTRODUCTION FROM THE CHAIR OF THE LICENSING COMMITTEE COUNCILLOR TONII WILSON away from a focus on crime associated with gambling to vulnerability, and to better map and understand this in the borough including plans to update our local area profile.

+This is an amended introduction to review our commitment to moving

-This is the fifth edition of Newham's Gambling Licensing Policy since the Council took over the issuing of gambling licences in 2007.
+This is the sixth edition of Newham's Gambling Licensing Policy since the Council took over the issuing of gambling licences in 2007.

-In this latest edition we see the introduction of local area risk assessments and our local area profile, following the amendments to the Licence Conditions and Codes of Practice by the Gambling Commission since our last policy came into force in 2016.
+In this latest edition there have been no amendments, due to our fifth edition being both robust and relevant.
+However, over the next three years we will refocus our work on ensuring the licensing objective of 'protecting vulnerable persons from being harmed or exploited by gambling' is our key focus, especially better understanding vulnerability within the Borough in liaison with other Council departments including Public Health.

-We have set out our expectations of how gambling operators address the local risks specific to their individual premises within the Borough, and over the preceding period we will be working with the trade to ensure that those risks are mitigated wherever possible.

-Our Gambling Licensing Policy also complements the Council's long-running and successful campaign to reduce the maximum stake on Fixed Odds Betting Terminals (FOBT's) from £100 to £2, which we hope will have a positive effect on the number of our residents who suffer from gambling-related problems.
+We have set out our expectations of how gambling operators address the local risks specific to their individual premises within the Borough, and over the succeeding period we will continue to work with the trade to ensure that those risks are mitigated wherever possible and that local risk assessments remain robust and relevant.
+We are aware of the Government proposals to reform gambling laws, which we are expecting to be published in May 2022.
+The Department for Digital, Culture, Media and Sport (DCMS) launched a review of gambling laws in December 2020, amid mounting concern over addiction and children's exposure through advertising and football sponsorship.
+Ministers and officials at DCMS have been working closely with the industry regulator, the Gambling Commission, on potential reforms to improve protection for addicts and other vulnerable people.
+Our Gambling Licensing Policy also complements the Council's longrunning and successful campaign to reduce the maximum stake on Fixed Odds Betting Terminals (FOBT's) from £100 to £2, and prize from £500 to £100, which we hope will continue to have a positive effect on the number of our residents who suffer from gambling-related problems.